 Get your idea off the ground with a Catalyst Grant of up to £15,000

-At Digital Science we want to support your innovative scientific software ideas.
-So, if you’ve got an idea to help further scientific research, then we’ve got the funding and resources to make it happen.
+At Digital Science, we want to support your innovative research software ideas.
+So, if you’ve got an idea to help further scientific research, then we’ve got the funding and resources to bring it to life.

 What we’re looking for